MikeCase/resume/resume.md

 3. [dev.to](https://dev.to/mikecase)
 ## Objective

-My current goal is to find a position as a Jr. level Python developer.
+My current goal is to find a position as a Jr. Python developer.
 I am a self taught Python developer that has used many different programming languages over the years.
 Everything from Visual Basic to JavaScript to BASH to Python.

 ## Skills